-At the beginning of the year world leaders promised to get one million Syrian refugees into school, but they have failed to deliver the funding.
+In February 2016 world leaders promised to get one million Syrian refugees into school - but they have failed to deliver the funding.
 That means more than half of all Syrian refugee children in neighbouring countries will not be getting an education.

 With more than 60% of Syrian children not in education, the United Nations High Commissioner for Refugees said his agency needs to do more to help a country hosting three million refugees including 2.7 million Syrians.
 Turkey has promised that all refugee children will be able to access education, and there was a 50% increase in enrolment during the last school year.

 The Ministry of Education and the UN children's agency UNICEF expect to enrol more children this school year in the double-shift system.
 The number of schools using this system will rise from 238 last year to 330.
 But there will still be thousands who remain out of the reach of education because they have to work to support their families, live too far from a school or have missed too many years of education to catch up.

 Jordan announced several measures that will allow tens of thousands of Syrian refugee children to go to school this year.
 It will let children enrol even if they don't have the proper paperwork.
 More than 100 of Jordan's state schools willl start running a double-shift system - twice the previous number - to let another 50,000 students enrol.
 The education ministry also announced plans to create special catch-up classes for 25,000 children aged from eight to 12 who have missed out on three years or more of education.